 Throughout the history of mankind, any time there has been a competition for spectators to enjoy, some of those spectators will find a way to gamble on it.
 Esports are no different.
-While in the past when competitive gaming was much smaller friends may have been left to just bet against each other, the explosion of popularity in esports has forced conventional sportsbooks to catch up and start offering lines on these events.
+While in the past when competitive gaming was much smaller friends may have been left to just bet against each other, the explosion of popularity in esports has forced conventional sportsbooks and bookmakers to catch up and start offering esports odds.

 Lines on esports events started popping up online in the mid-2010’s.
 William Hill USA became the first bookmakers to offer legal bets on esports in the United States in late 2016 on a League of Legends tournament.
 The state of Nevada added even more legitimacy to betting on esports when it verified its legality in 2017, recognizing it as a skill game in the process.
 The future looks bright for esports betting as more and more betting action coming in on these events is, in turn, assuring more lines and options are being offered.

 There is no time like the present to get in on esports betting.
 Whether you are a sports bettor looking to get into esports or an esports fan looking to get into betting for the first time, betting on esports events is a great way to add to their excitement and to potentially make yourself some money in the process.

 Without question, the most standard and popular version of betting on esports is moneyline betting.
 A moneyline bet is simply a wager on which side will win in a single game between two (or more) opponents, whether those opponents are individuals or teams.

 Of course, two players or teams matched up with each other are rarely identical in skill.
 As a result, most games have a favorite that is considered by the sportsbook to be more likely to win than the underdog that is considered less likely to win.
 How big the skill gap is between these two teams or players will determine each side’s price on the betting moneyline.